Changes in Real Time: Online Scene Change Detection with Multi-View Fusion: Related Work

 Pose-agnostic anomaly detection~\cite{zhou2023pad,kruse2024splatpose,liu2024splatpose+} also builds a 3D representation of a pre-change object.
 To detect anomalies, the object is rendered from the post-change viewpoint, then scored using feature comparisons.
 However, these works focus on single objects rather than large-scale scenes.
 Approaches such as~\cite{kruse2024splatpose,zhou2023pad} optimize camera poses directly against the representation, leading to slower pose estimation and, as shown by MV3DCD~\cite{galappaththige2025multi}, frequent convergence failures in large complex scenes with multiple changes and view-dependent inconsistencies.
 Liu \etal~\cite{liu2024splatpose+} improved efficiency by replacing this step with HLoc~\cite{sarlin2019coarse}.

+While also employing a self-supervised objective, the approach of Furukawa \etal~\cite{Furukawa2020SelfsupervisedSA} differs fundamentally from our formulation of the self-supervised loss.
+Their loss is designed to exclude high-error regions to facilitate 2D alignment, whereas ours instead integrates complementary yet potentially noisy change cues across modalities into a persistent 3D representation.

 ChangeSim~\cite{park2021changesim} also investigates online SCD.
 However, ChangeSim depends on an off-the-shelf RGB-D SLAM system~\cite{labbe2019rtab} for pose estimation and assumes that pre- and post-change trajectories are closely aligned.
-This reduces the task to image retrieval, where the nearest pre-change view (by \(L_1\) distance between camera poses) is selected, followed by pairwise prediction using an existing supervised SCD model~\cite{sakurada2020weakly,varghese2018changenet}.
+This reduces the task to image retrieval, where the nearest pre-change view (by \(L_1\) distance between camera poses) is selected.
 In contrast, we make no assumptions about incoming RGB-only frames or the trajectories; instead, we estimate poses directly in the pre-change coordinate frame and infer change masks by jointly leveraging all viewpoints observed so far.
 Our approach operates fully \textit{label-free}, \textit{pose-agnostic}, \textit{multi-view}, \textit{online}, and at \textit{real-time} rates.